ethicnology/dart-logging-colorful/README.md

   // (In this case we assign an AnsiColor to [Level.FINEST] which has no AnsiColor to remove the rainbow) log.colorLevel[Level.FINEST] = AnsiColor.backgroundGreen;
   log.finest('finest with color instead of rainbow');

+  // You can disable colors
+  // May be useful for iOS users, since iOS doesn't render ANSI Colors (escaped) log.disabledColors = true;
+  log.finest('colors are disabled');
 }
 ```
 ## Screenshots